tacoinfra/op-broadcaster/README.md

 # Testing

-This function is extensively unit tested with [Jest](https://jestjs.io/).
+This software in unit tested with [Jest](https://jestjs.io/).
 You can run the tests yourself with the following commands:

 ```shell
 # Install required dependencies.